-A fundamental issue facing \pol verification is how the noise in training manifests itself (\ie to what degree can training be reproduced).
+A fundamental issue facing \pol verification is how the noise in training manifests itself, which translates to what degree the training can be reproduced.
 Ideally, this is to be captured by the verification threshold $\delta$ (see Assumption~\ref{assum:reproduce}).
-The original work~\cite{jia2021proof} proposes a {step-wise} verification method that relied on an oversimplification of this assumption: $||W_{t+1}-\mathcal{U}_1(W_t,D_t,M_t)||$ is i.i.d for all $t$.
+The original work~\cite{jia2021proof} proposed a step-wise verification method based on the (over)simplified assumption that $||W_{t+1}-\mathcal{U}_1(W_t,D_t,M_t)||$ is i.i.d for all $t$.
 Thus, $\delta$ was assumed to have a fixed value.
-However, if the $\delta$ threshold is not tight, then there is a chance that the adversary can exploit it.
-For example, the adversary can design data and/or metadata such that the verifier's reproduced update does not align with the direction of the update recorded in the proof, but still falls in the $\delta$-ball\footnote{In fact, Attack 2 by Zhang~\etal~\cite{zhang2021adversarial} exploits this vulnerability; however, Attack 2 is computationally heavy and does not guarantee to converge.
-Later in~\S~\ref{sec:fundamentals_revisited} we will introduce and evaluate a stronger and cheaper (only costs similar to 1 forward pass per update) attack that exploits vulnerability caused by the looseness of $\delta$} as shown in Figure~\ref{fig:delta_not_tight_illustration}.
-Thus, we seek a complete (\ie necessary and sufficient) characterization of the distribution(s) of this noise throughout training, so as to enable the selection of the tightest, \ie optimal thresholds.
-Doing so will enable a verifier to guarantee that they accept valid training steps while minimizing the threat surface.
+However, if the $\delta$ threshold is not tight, then the adversary may be able to exploit it to generate spoofs.
+One way of doing so is by designing data and/or metadata that makes the verifier's reproduced update point in a new direction (though still within the $\delta$-ball) compared with the original update in the proof.
+This spoof contains a new trajectory to a new final weight $W'_t$, as shown in Figure~\ref{fig:delta_not_tight_illustration}.
+In fact, Attack 2 by \zhang implicitly exploits this vulnerability.
+Thus, we seek a complete (\ie necessary and sufficient) characterization of the distribution(s) of this noise throughout training, so as to enable the selection of the optimal (tightest) thresholds.
+This will enable a verifier to guarantee that they accept valid training steps while minimizing the threat surface.

-To this end, let us assume that the verifier produces \texttt{ACCEPT} or \texttt{REJECT} decisions for a training step.
-This can be quantified using the true positive rate $TPR=\frac{TP}{(TP + FN)}$ where $TP$ is the number of accepted valid gradients and $FP$ is the number of rejected but valid gradients.
-Therefore, the question becomes: ``how large is the minimum threshold to retain some fixed TPR?''
+To this end, let us assume the verifier produces \texttt{ACCEPT} or \texttt{REJECT} decisions for a training step.
+We can quantify the decision process by the True Positive Rate, $TPR=\frac{TP}{(TP + FN)}$ where $TP$ is the number of accepted valid gradients and $FP$ is the number of rejected but valid gradients.
+Therefore, the question becomes: ``How large is the minimum threshold to retain some fixed TPR?''
 We formalize these requirements on the verifier in Definition~\ref{def:set-verifier}.